benjamesmason/astro-nova/README.md

 ### Responsiveness

-I have tested my deployed the AstroNova website on multiple device frames throughout it's creation to check for responsiveness issues.
-It appears to responds well to different screen sizes which ensures that users can access and navigate website content with ease regardless of the device they use.
+I have tested my deployed the Astro Nova website on multiple device frames throughout it's creation to check for responsiveness issues.
+It appears to respond well to different screen sizes which ensures that users can access and navigate website content with ease regardless of the device they use.

 | Device | Screenshot | Notes |
 | --- | --- | --- |